 Transparency is an important tool to ensure that you, the voter, can have trust in the people you choose to elect.
-In 2019, I was elected as a Green Party MEP (Member of the European Parliament) for the Dublin constituency for the term 2019-2024.
-In the interests of transparency, I am sharing the following information regarding my salary, travel, allowances, lobbying and other issues.
+I was determined to maintain a high level of transparency throughout my term as MEP for Dublin (2019-2024).

 Working Conditions